Upper Arm Lift

 Your arms will be bruised and swollen after surgery, and your hands may feel tight, but these side effects are only temporary.
 You will need to keep your arms elevated for the first day or two after surgery to prevent swelling from extending to your hands and fingers.

 For the first three to four weeks of your recovery, Dr. Benchetrit may ask you to wear a compression garment on your arms.
 You will need to refrain from any strenuous movement or exercise until Dr. Benchetrit advises that such activity is safe.
 Plan to visit Cosmedica several times during your recovery so he can check your healing progress.
 Most patients can return to non-strenuous work after a week or so and to full activities after three weeks.
 Results are visible right away but improve considerably over the next few weeks and months.

 Why Choose Dr. Benchetrit For Your Surgery?

 Dr. Benchetrit is an experienced plastic surgeon who has performed several hundred arm lifts.
-He is familiar with all of the best, proven techniques and has obtained a very high degree of satisfaction for his patients.
+He is board-certified, familiar with the latest technologies and techniques, and has obtained a very high degree of satisfaction for his patients.
 Dr. Benchetrit spends a lot of time in the consultation process explaining the different options and helping the patient select the right procedure for her desired result.
 With the help of the Vectra 3D photo system, patients can “preview” the results of their surgery on a computer screen to help them decide if this is exactly what they want.

 Contact Dr. Benchetrit